-BEHAVIORAL MANAGEMENT POLICY PA

-(Please Print)

-Having read Hillcrest's Behavior Management policy, I/we unde erstand that physical restraints may be employed with as deemed necessary by Hillcrest Staff.
+Having read Hillcrest's Behavior Management policy, I/we understand that physical restraints may be employed with as deemed necessary by Hillcrest Staff.

 (Student's Name)

 I/We acknowledge receipt of this policy

-(Parent/Guardian Signature) (Date)

-(Date)
+Access To & Release Of Confidential Records

-I/We, , the parent(s)/guardian(s)/custodial agency of (Student's Name), hereby give my/our consent to Hiller rest Educational Centers, Inc. ("Hillcrest") to receive and review all records, documents, and other infori mation concerning the education and treatment for inform therap includes, without limitation, team evaluations, materials, medical records, progress summaries, and mation from past placements.
-I/We also authorize all prior teachers, physicians, psychologists, pists or other persons who have worked with my/our child to speak with Hillcrest employees ding my child. understand that Hillcrest will consider this material confidential.
-Records will be released only to bllowing individuals or entities subject to applicable law: 1.
-2. 3.
-4. 6.
-7. Department of Education, the Department of Social Services, the Department of Mental Health) which have the responsibility of monitoring the quality of services being provided to the student.
-The student's attorney or an advocate who has been authorized by the student, a court, the student's guardian(s) or, if the student is under the age of 18, the student's parents/guardians.
+I/We, , the parent(s)/guardian(s)/custodial agency of (Student's Name), hereby give my/our consent to

+Hillcrest Educational Centers, Inc. ("Hillcrest") to receive and review all records, documents, and other information concerning the education and treatment for \\\\\\.

+This includes, without limitation, team evaluations, materials, medical records, progress summaries, and information from past placements.
+I/We also authorize all prior teachers, physicians, psychologists, therapists or other persons who have worked with my/our child to speak with Hillcrest employees regarding my child.

+I/We understand that Hillcrest will consider this material confidential.
+Records will be released only to the following individuals or entities subject to applicable law:

+- 1. The student. - 2.
+The student's parents/guardians, if the student is under the age of 18. - 3.
+The student's legal guardian(s) or other authorized representative, Hillcrest's staff, employees and consultants providing services to the students. - 4.
+Persons authorized by licensing agencies (e.g., the Office for Child Care Services, the Department of Education, the Department of Social Services, the Department of Mental Health) which have the responsibility of monitoring the quality of services being provided to the student. - 5.
+The student's attorney or an advocate who has been authorized by the student, a court, the student's guardian(s) or, if the student is under the age of 18, the student's parents/guardians. - 6.
+In the event that the student is being transferred from Hillcrest to another facility, the facility to which the student is being transferred. - 7.
+Facilities that are considering the student for admission, but only after verbal or written consent has been obtained from the appropriate parent or custodial agency.

+I/We also understand that the release of or access to confidential records will include inspection of the records.